solspace/craft-aiassistant/README.md

 - [x] Lightswitch to include/exclude input context in the prompt
 - [x] Correct HTML handling for CKEditor, TinyMCE, and Redactor when inserting back into the field
 - [x] Prompt management (built‑in and custom) with integration binding and sort order
-- [x] Integration management for OpenAI and Google Gemini (enable/disable, API keys, model selection)
+- [x] Integration management for OpenAI, Google Gemini, Antropic and xAI (enable/disable, API keys, model selection)
 - [x] Quick AI Actions dashboard widget (select prompt, editable prompt text, generate, copy)
 - [x] Image prompts hidden in UI dropdowns (kept for future) and not offered in modal/widget
 - [x] Craft-native UI components (lightswitch, notices), event-based widget registration